- Bachelor of Engineering (Honours) (Scholar)

 The undergraduate program allows you to specialise in a particular field, or combine complementary specialisations in a double degree.
 The postgraduate program will expose you to top-level research in engineering and materials science.

-The Federal Government's Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as the best university in New South Wales and the ACT for Engineering.
+- The Federal Government's Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as second among all universities in NSW and the ACT for undergraduate Engineering.

 Why study Engineering